 At the February 25, 2018 Meat Animal Auction Committee Meeting, members voted that all Crawford County Meat Animal Exhibitors must take the Instructor led training to be eligible to sell in the county fair auction.
 Also note that the YQCA program does not have a test out option like the MAQA program offered.

-- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take the Instructor Led Training on March 23 or March 28.
+- All Crawford County Meat Animal exhibitors, (planning to sell in the auction), must take the Instructor Led Training.
 This includes exhibitors in Beef, Swine, Sheep, Meat Goats & Meat Rabbits.

 - March 23 will be at the Crawford County Hwy Dept. Conference Room from 6:00 p.m.-8:00 p.m.